Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 Unlike other stops, this one will need some advance planning because visitors need to book a trip and check the weather forecast; good weather makes the trip much more enjoyable.

 Once on the island, they’ll also need some stamina for a steep climb to an abandoned 7th-century monastery.
+So, is Skellig Michael on your list of things to do in Kerry Ireland?

 A small town close to Skellig Island, Cahersiveen is fun to walk around.
 There is a trip to the River Fertha on which Cahersiveen sits as well as a tour of the Daniel O’Connell Memorial Church.
 There is also a stone fort dating back to around 600 AD and Ballcarbery Castle, built by the McCarthy Clan in the 15th century.
 Visitors can find out more about what is on offer from the visitor centre (housed in an old army barracks).